Pollinators

 Pollinators play an essential role in the life cycle of almost 90% of our earth’s plant species.
 Whether it is a hovering hummingbird, lumbering beetle, or one of over 400 Minnesota bee species visiting a flower in our own backyard, these animals and many others contribute to a process called pollination.

 Pollination occurs when the pollen from one plant reaches the stigma of another, usually when carried there by a pollinator.
 This initiates the formation of seeds, fruits, and nuts that will later be disbursed.
+Bees have proven to be some of the most effective pollinators, and as a result are the focus of many pollination efforts.

 Concerns